Register your interest for ELLA 2019

 'It has been one of the best learning experiences of my 25-year teaching career.
 I am in awe daily of how quickly the children learn and have loved this learning.'— Educator participating in ELLA

 Early Learning Languages Australia (ELLA) is a fun, digital, play-based language learning program for children in preschool.
 It helps children to become more comfortable with different languages early in life so that they can stay engaged with learning languages in later years.

 Children in the ELLA program learn language through applications ('apps'), called The Polyglots.
 The apps are used on tablet devices and have been specifically designed for preschool children.
-They are currently available in seven languages: Arabic, Chinese (Mandarin), French, Indonesian, Italian, Japanese or Spanish.
-Two further languages will be available in 2018: Hindi and Modern Greek.
+They are currently available in nine languages: Arabic, Chinese (Mandarin), French, Hindi, Indonesian, Italian, Japanese, Modern Greek or Spanish.

 ELLA is part of the Australian Government's commitment to supporting language study in Australia.